The Different Types of Perfusion

 Perfusionists are capable of combining sterile tubing and artificial organs to build an ECC to meet the needs of several physician specialists to treat patients with specific operable diseases.

 Some diseases where ECC’s are employed by physician prescription are coronary artery disease, heart attacks, heart failure, heart valve disease, respiratory failure (smoker’s lung), kidney failure and surgery to transplant hearts, lungs and kidneys.
 ECC’s are also used to deliver chemotherapeutic drugs to cancer patients’ organs and/or limbs.
 To connect an ECC to a patient, a surgeon must place special tubes called ‘cannulas’ into the patient’s blood stream.
 The perfusionist controls the flow of blood through the ECC devices to help the physician treat the patient.

 By combining different ECC components, the perfusionist constructs circuits to treat different patient group populations.
-The perfusionist employs his education and knowledge of anatomy, physiology, chemistry, physics and electronics to support the patient's life-functions during various surgical and life-support procedures.
+The perfusionist employs their education and knowledge of anatomy, physiology, chemistry, physics and electronics to support the patient’s life-functions during various surgical and life-support procedures.

 Many of the types of perfusion and the role of the perfusionist are described on other pages of our website.
 Please follow the links below to learn more about perfusion or contact us for further information.